-Take-Two Interactive Software Inc.'s blockbuster "Grand Theft Auto" games were heavy hitters on the PS2 but the newest iteration will be released on both the PS3 and the Xbox 360, which is getting extras for Xbox Live users.
+Take-Two Interactive Software Inc.'s blockbuster Grand Theft Auto games were heavy hitters on the PS2 but the newest version will be released on both the PS3 and the Xbox 360, which is getting extras for Xbox Live users.

-Video game publishers are hitting their stride on the Xbox 360, having had time to get to know the new technology.
-Industry watchers expect to see a similar ramp with PS3 games.
+Video game publishers are hitting their stride on the Xbox 360, having had time to become familiar with the new technology.
+Industry watchers expect to see a similar pattern with PS3 games.